 How To Do Sirshasana?

 You can do the pose, after some serious practice.
 So, when you are practicing it initially, you need to take support of an inanimate object or your peers, or the expert teacher.
-Here are the steps:
+Here are the steps:- You need to choose a clam and quiet place, where no one will disturb you.
+The reason for that is, you might suffer a serious injury, if you fall.

 - You can take the Vajrasana pose, or in clear words, kneel down.
 Slowly, increase your concentration and focus, while bringing your head down towards the mat.